Rub N Etch Glass Etching Stencils

 - Clean the glass or mirror thoroughly to remove all grease, dust and fingerprints.
 Avoid cleaner solutions that advertise Finger print resistant, as these cleaners leave a film on the glass that hinders the etching process.
 Avoid finger prints on the glass where you are going to etch.
 Dry glass or mirror completely.

-Selecting stencil design & applying to glass
+- Selecting stencil design and applying to glass

 Choose the design of your choice and carefully cut the stencil sheet and the frosted backing sheet together to avoid touching the back side of the stencil sheet.Measure carefully to determine where you will locate the stencil on the glass or mirror.
 Separate the blue stencil sheet from the frosted backing sheet.
 Put aside the frosted backing sheet to be used later.
 Place stencil sheet on the glass with the blue (tacky) side touching the glass.
 Secure stencil sheet temporarily to the glass with masking tape.

 - Using the wood stick enclosed, transfer the stencil from the sheet to the glass surface by rubbing firmly over the design with smooth, even strokes.
 Rub left and right, then up and down.
 Do not dig into the stencil.
 You will be able to see the stencil being transferred by the change in color from a dark blue to a lighter blue.
 Be careful when you rub near the edge of the stencil not to peel it back up by accident.

 - When the entire stencil has been adhered, carefully remove some of the masking tape and slowly peel back the clear top sheet.
 See Photo A2.
 If the stencil has not been totally adhered to the glass, put the top sheet back down and re-rub area until all pieces are adhered.

 - Preparing the glass for etching